tomyamashita/WCSeffectiveness/README.txt

 GENERAL INFORMATION

 1. Title of Dataset: Predicting species assemblages at wildlife crossing structures using multivariate regression of principal coordinates
-	This data is associated with the manuscript, titled Predicting species assemblages at wildlife crossing structures using multivariate regression of principal coordinates, available here: XXXX
+	This data is associated with the manuscript, titled Predicting species assemblages at wildlife crossing structures using multivariate regression of principal coordinates, available here: https://github.com/tomyamashita/WCSeffectiveness

 2. Author Information
 	Thomas J. Yamashita